-The presidency of native New Yorker Donald Trump as 45th US President is a good reason to visit the places in NYC where the first US President, George Washington, was inaugurated, ate and drank, slept and prayed, and made famous in other ways.
+Celebrate the birthday of our nation’s first president on Feb.
+22 or any day by visiting one or more of the places in NYC where George Washington was inaugurated, ate and drank, slept and prayed, and made famous in other ways.

 That would include, of course, commanding the Continental Army to victory in the Revolutionary War, which also ended here in NYC in 1783, with a triumphal march by the soldiers along the city’s wide, main north-south street known as the Broad Way.